Daniel Abt

 Daniel Johannes Abt (born 3 December 1992) is a German former racing driver.
-He has competed in such series as the German Formula Three Championship, the GP3 Series, the GP2 Series, and won the 2009 ADAC Formel Masters championship.
-He competed in the first four rounds of the 2019–20 Formula E season with ABT Schaeffler Audi Sport, however he was dismissed from the team after being found to be using a ringer driver in the sport's subsequent virtual races.
-He completed the remainder of the season at Nio 333 FE Team replacing Ma Qinghua.
+He is most notable for competing and winning races in Formula E with the Audi Sport ABT team.
+Previously, Abt raced in German Formula Three, GP3, and GP2, as well as winning the 2009 ADAC Formel Masters.
 He is currently on a hiatus from competitive racing, having chosen to take up a broadcasting role with Sat.1 as part of their Formula E coverage.

 Career

 ADAC Formel Masters

 Abt was born in Kempten, Bavaria.
 In 2008, Abt switched to formula racing and competed in the ADAC Formel Masters for his father's team, Abt Sportsline.
 He started from the pole position four times and clinched a third and two second places as his best results.
 Finishing the season in eighth place of the standings he was defeated by his team-mate Markus Pommer, who finished fifth overall with one victory to his credit.
 In 2009, Abt contested his second season in the ADAC Formel Masters for Abt Sportsline and with eight race wins commandingly clinched the champion's title ahead of Klaus Bachler.
 He took seven pole positions and a total of ten podium results.
 With 224 points against 90 points he clearly prevailed in the internal duel against his team-mate René Binder.